 EU-U.S. Privacy Shield

-Questionmark Corporation complies with the EU-U.S. Privacy Shield framework in respect of the collection, processing and retention of personal information transferred from the EU to the United States including as part of certain of our services in which we act as a data processor.
-More information on the EU-U.S. Privacy Shield framework, and the EU-U.S. Privacy Shield framework list, can be found here: https://www.privacyshield.gov/.
+Questionmark Corporation complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce in respect of the collection, processing, use and retention of personal information transferred from the EU and Switzerland to the United States respectively, including as part of certain of our services in which we act as a data processor.
+To learn more about the Privacy Shield program, and to view our certification, please visit: https://www.privacyshield.gov/.

 Aggregation and quality assurance use

-Questionmark may from time to time use assessment or website data collected for internal quality assurance purposes, for instance to ensure that new releases of software behave as expected.
+Questionmark may from time to time use assessment or website personal information collected for purposes of maintenance and operation of services provided to you, including for internal quality assurance purposes, for instance to ensure that new releases of software behave as expected.

 How we protect your information

 To prevent unauthorized access, maintain data accuracy, ensure the appropriate use of information and protect against the loss, misuse or alteration of information under our control, we have put in place appropriate physical, technical and administrative controls to protect personal information we collect through our website.
 Questionmark maintains a formal, internal data security policy that is regularly reviewed and audited and on which all employees are trained.
 More information on security measures employed by Questionmark can be found at https://www.questionmark.com/trust.